entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 You can run OpenShift 4.8.x in your local development environment with Code Ready Containers (CRC).
 Use the local development version for the cluster where you intend to deploy your application.
 See <https://developers.redhat.com/products/codeready-containers/download> for more details.

 ## Create the Project
 The steps in this section require cluster admin access.
-If you are running on CRC, make sure you are using the administrator login provided when you started your local instance.
+If you are using CRC, make sure to use the administrator login provided when you started your local instance.

 1. Login to your OpenShift environment.
 There are two options:
-- Use the `oc login` command which can be found under the profile menu in OpenShift.
+- Use the `oc login` command, which can be found under the profile menu in OpenShift.
 ```shell
 oc login --token=sha256~TO3QCeoLSbprlGZARBOBVAoaKFeb9Ag0RxztYifAcjE --server=https://api.cluster-4bb2.4bb2.example.opentlc.com:6443
 ```
 - Use the command line interface from the OpenShift Console .

-2. Install the cluster-scoped Custom Resource Definitions (CRDs).
+2. Install the cluster-scoped custom resource definitions (CRDs).
 This step is only required once per cluster.
 ```shell
 oc apply -n entando -f https://raw.githubusercontent.com/entando/entando-releases/v7.0.0/dist/ge-1-1-6/namespace-scoped-deployment/cluster-resources.yaml
 ```